 - Special Fees funds are 100% open book-everyone knows how you spend your money

-Can My Group Get Special Fees?
+Can My Group Get an Annual Grant or Special Fees?
 (Restrictions on Spending and Eligibility)

 - Only VSOs can get special fees (Most student groups are VSOs)